Minnal Murali: Filming

 On 24 May 2020, a temporary church that had been built as part of the film's set near Kalady was vandalized by right-wing groups.
-The set was made at a cost of around ₹50 lakh.
+The set was made at a cost of around ₹5 million.
 Several activists of Antharashtra Hindu Parishad (AHP) and Bajrang Dal took credit for destroying the Church-replica by posting on their social media pages about it.
 AHP's general secretary, Hari Palode, said in a Facebook post that members of AHP, along with members of Bajrang Dal, had demolished the temporary church set as it was placed opposite to a temple.
 Palode also congratulated the district president of Bajrang Dal, Ernakulam for taking part in the "service work" of razing the church.

 Six men, including the leader of Rashtriya Bajarang Dal, have been arrested.
 All of the accused were levied with sections including seeking to create communal disharmony and robbery.
 The prime accused in the case, who was previously arrested, was accused of 3 murder cases and many murder attempts.
 Many from the Malayalam film industry criticized the vandalism.
 Kerala's chief minister, Pinarayi Vijayan, said that Kerala is no place for games of the communal forces.
 The vandalism of the film set had incurred financial losses for the production team.

 The team resumed shooting for the portions scheduled at Kalady at Hemavati Reservoir with the backdrop of Shettihalli Rosary Church and additional sets created by the production team.
 Most of the climax portions were shot in this location.
+The film was made on a budget of ₹18 crore.

 Music

 The film score was composed by Sushin Shyam.
 The film features eight songs composed by Shaan Rahman and Sushin Shyam, with both the composers contributing to four tracks each for the album.
 Manu Manjith served as the primary lyricist for the film songs.
-The soundtrack album was released by Muzik 247 on 24 November 2021.
+The soundtrack album was released by Muzik 247 on 17 December 2021.

-In the review for The Times of India, Deepa Soman stated that "the songs are also both groovy and melodious and placed well in the storyline".
-Devarsi Ghosh of Hindustan Times reviewed the songs as "fabulous", with the titular track in particular.
-Sajin Srijith of The New Indian Express stated the soundtrack as "instantly addictive" and "carries the goodness of western retro hits".